Are service checks mandatory?

 -

-F-gas regulation
+Refrigerants and F-gas regulation

 Daikin expands circular economy programme: VRV units with reclaimed refrigerant now available across Europe